-I…sometimes cry at this part of the show.
+I…sometimes cry at this part of the cartoon.
 But if I’m being honest, the Onceler is still my favorite character.

 He’s got a fairly complex characterization and arc, doesn’t he?
 He’s motivated by a genuine love for the Truffula trees, but he still destroys them and everything else in his quest to be rich.
 There’s the scene where he rationalizes his behavior (while lounging fabulously in an armchair and smoking a cigar) with “If I didn’t do it, then someone else would!”
 And of course he repents in the end.

-Sometimes I am astonished at the continuity in types of characters I have loved over the course of my life.
+Sometimes I am astonished at the continuity in types of characters I have instaloved over the course of my life.
 Smooth-talking, ruthless businessman/hustler who makes it big?
 Check.

-I don’t understand why Robert Duvall didn’t win an Oscar for this performance.
+- Pulitzer from Newsies.
+I don’t understand why Robert Duvall didn’t win an Oscar for that performance.
 But then, I don’t understand why Newsies didn’t sweep the Oscars that year, generally.

 In a similar vein, I recently read a historical novel I read as a kid (Rebecca’s War, about the British occupation of Philadelphia during the Revolutionary War).
 I remembered having a crush on the male lead, but when I reread it I was completely astonished to realize that he’s still exactly my type: